Last updated on: 10/4/2019

-As a travel photographer however, you have to be prepared for many different situations.
+As a travel photographer, however, you have to be prepared to shoot in many different situations.

-The main idea behind travel photography though is storytelling and sharing your take on the world we live in.
+The idea behind travel photography is storytelling and sharing your take on the world we live in.
 Whether that’s through a landscape, cityscape, portrait or even macro photography.

-I’m not here to tell you that it’s easy
+I’m not here to tell you that becoming a travel photographer is easy

 Far from it.

 Becoming a full-time travel photographer who gets paid to travel the world, camera in hand, takes a lot of work.